GPRS Coding Schemes & Data Rates

 GPRS offers a number of coding schemes with different levels of error detection and correction.
 These are used dependent upon the radio frequency signal conditions and the requirements for the data being sent.
 These are given labels CS-1 to CS-4:

-- CS-1: - This applies the highest level of error detection and correction.
+- CS-1: - This GPRS coding scheme applies the highest level of error detection and correction.
 It is used in scenarios when interference levels are high or signal levels are low.
 By applying high levels of detection and correction, this prevents the data having to be re-sent too often.
 Although it is acceptable for many types of data to be delayed, for others there is a more critical time element.
 This level of detection and coding results in a half code rate, i.e. for every 12 bits that enter the coder, 24 bits result.
-It results in a throughput of 9.05 kbps actual throughput data rate.

-- CS-2: - This error detection and coding scheme is for better channels.
-It effectively uses a 2/3 encoder and results in a real data throughput of 13.4 kbps which includes the RLC/MAC header etc.
+- CS-2: - This error detection and GPRS coding scheme is for better channels.
+It effectively uses a 2/3 encoder and results in an improved data rate over CS-1.

 - CS-4: - This scheme is used when the signal is high and interference levels are low.
-No correction is applied to the signal allowing for a maximum throughput of 21.4 kbps.
-If all eight slots were used then this would enable a data throughput of 171.2 kbps to be achieved.
+No correction is applied to the signal allowing for a maximum throughput.

 In addition to the error detection and coding schemes, GPRS also employs interleaving techniques to ensure the effects of interference and spurious noise are reduced to a minimum.
 It allows the error correction techniques to be more effective as interleaving helps reduce the total corruption if a section of data is lost.